theemo-tokens/theemo/packages/figma-theemo/README.md

 - **Reference** That's the style to which the origin is copied over when references are updated.

+#### Transforms

+For paint styles (Fill and Stroke) transforms are available.
+When styles are referenced from origin to reference you can put transforms in between.
+Availabe are HSL + Opacity values.
+They will be applied during referencing.

+Use this to automate your color palette.
+Make one color swatch for your base value (e.g. "Brand / 500").
+A darker color would take your base value as reference and set lightness to "-20" - name it for example "Brand / 300".

 ### 2. Export

 You can export your references to [jsonbin.io](https://jsonbin.io) and by that